- This error is a never-completed uninstallation, which doesn’t allow you to uninstall any program.

 3. Perform a System Restore

-If restarting and trying another uninstaller didn’t get the job done, you can try with restoring your Windows 10 to the state before the problem existed.
+If restarting and trying another uninstaller didn’t get the job done, you can try restoring your Windows 10 to the state before the problem existed.

 To perform a System Restore in Windows 10, do the following: